 - Never leave the motor running in a vehicle parked in an enclosed or partially enclosed space, such as a garage.

-- Never run a generator, pressure washer, or any gasoline-powered engine inside a basement, garage, or other enclosed structure, even if the doors or windows are open.
-Keep vents and flues free of debris.
+- Never run a generator, pressure washer, or any gasoline-powered engine inside a basement, garage, or other enclosed structure, even if the doors or windows are open, unless the equipment is professionally installed and vented.
+Keep vents and flues free of debris, especially if winds are high.
 Flying debris can block ventilation lines.